Code-Institute-Submissions/laila-ba-Project1/README.md

 Here are the differences between the initial wireframes and mockups to m current project:

--Nav bar is no longer a side bar and is instead at the top of the page.
+- Nav bar is no longer a side bar and is instead at the top of the page.
 - I have added a logo at the top of the page.
 - I have changed the image slideshow on the landing page to a moving GIF
 - I have added minimal text on the landing page and a link to the resume page.